M-arcus/cloudron-docs/docs/documentation/cli.md

 ## What is Cloudron CLI

-For sysadmins, the Cloudron CLI can be used to remote control apps on the Cloudron and scripting common actions from the PC/Mac.
+The Cloudron CLI can be used to remote control apps on the Cloudron and script common actions from the PC/Mac.
 Some common use cases are:

-* View logs of an application
+* Viewing logs of an application
 * 'shell' into the file system of an app using `cloudron exec` to make configuration changes.
-* Build and install applications from source
+* Building and installing application packages from source

-For app developers, the Cloudron CLI implements a workflow to develop apps for the Cloudron.

-For Cloudron developers, the Cloudron CLI provides a mechanism to `hotfix` their Cloudron to run the latest code from git source code.

 ## Installing Cloudron CLI